bhavinaa/The-Keepers/README.md

 * forget password is not authenticated
 * database collection is not linked to multiple accounts

-### Troubleshooting Guide
-Common issues and their resolutions.

 ---

 ## 11. Appendix

-### Glossary
-Definitions of terms and acronyms used in the documentation.

 ### References
 Links to external resources, libraries, and tools used.